fracpete/nlp-weka-package/README.md

 Contains various natural language processing components.

 Makes use of the [Stanford Parser](http://nlp.stanford.edu/software/).
 You can download parser models from [Maven Central](http://search.maven.org/remotecontent?filepath=edu/stanford/nlp/stanford-parser/3.4.1/stanford-parser-3.4.1-models.jar), unzip them (a .jar file is simply a ZIP file) and point to the correct parser model.
+A simple parser model is available from:

+* Linux

+  `$HOME/wekafiles/nlp/models`

+* Windows

+  `%USERPROFILE\\wekfiles\\nlp\\models%`

 Filters: